wicklanm/SIEM-Lab-using-ElasticSearch-and-Kibana/README.md

 <img width="960" height="540" alt="Setting up Elastic SIEM on Network using VULTR (5)" src="https://github.com/user-attachments/assets/abd90146-d795-42b6-b762-0c0fec642071" />

+**Installing Fleet Server with Elastic Agent**

+Elastic Agent  is a single, unified, and lightweight software agent used to collect logs, metrics, traces, and security data from hosts (servers, containers, workstations) and send it to ElasticSearch.
+It replaces multiple specialized "Beats" (e.g., Filebeat, Metricbeat) with one tool, simplifying deployment, management, and security via a central console called Fleet.

+The types of beats done in a system are:
+File Beat - Logs
+Metric Beat - Metrics
+Packet Beat - Network Data
+Winlog Beat - Windows Events
+Audit Beat - Windows Events
+Audit Beat - Audit Data
+Heartbeat Beat - Uptime

 <img width="960" height="540" alt="Setting up Elastic SIEM on Network using VULTR (6)" src="https://github.com/user-attachments/assets/404d9419-119a-40d5-a610-0137c2521ad3" />

+_Fleet Servers_

+  A Fleet Server is a component of the elastic Stack that acts as a centralized control plane for managing Elastic Agents.
+It enables administrators to remotely manage, configure, and update thousands of agents—which collect logs and metrics—from a   single Kibana Interface.

 <img width="960" height="540" alt="Setting up Elastic SIEM on Network using VULTR (7)" src="https://github.com/user-attachments/assets/b0b2452b-28b9-402c-8e8c-17973fce205e" />

+_Install Fleet Servers on VULTR_

+  -Install a new server with Ubunto, using our SOC network.
+You can use a machine with minimal cores and storage.
+Once installing, open up powershell and connect to the server via ‘SSH root@yournewipaddress’

 <img width="960" height="540" alt="Setting up Elastic SIEM on Network using VULTR (8)" src="https://github.com/user-attachments/assets/528c28ff-95c5-47fc-9011-ac58d3297128" />

+_Add Elastic on Fleet Servers_

 <img width="960" height="540" alt="Setting up Elastic SIEM on Network using VULTR (9)" src="https://github.com/user-attachments/assets/d4b74a38-570b-4681-9a19-b24c9e5309e1" />

+_Add install code from elastic to install on Fleet Server_

+  -Use the code for Linux 86_64 and paste into Powershell, directed to Fleet Server via SSH

 <img width="960" height="540" alt="Setting up Elastic SIEM on Network using VULTR (10)" src="https://github.com/user-attachments/assets/91baf875-f82f-46dc-ae5e-6234cb80c52b" />

+We may need to run command ‘ufw allow 9200’, as well as  ‘ufw allow 8200’ and ‘ufw allow 443.
+We may also need to allow these ports via TCP on our Firewall in VULTR

 <img width="960" height="540" alt="Setting up Elastic SIEM on Network using VULTR (11)" src="https://github.com/user-attachments/assets/0fd6458b-1f66-42d8-8c99-3107d06115e9" />

+We will want to add Elastic onto our newer Windows Server we made earlier.
+One adding agent, we copy the script for the Windows x86_64 option

 <img width="960" height="540" alt="Setting up Elastic SIEM on Network using VULTR (12)" src="https://github.com/user-attachments/assets/e71c0bd8-fd98-4060-9948-c439e0fca123" />

+We then log into our Windows server, run PowerShell as Administrator, and run the code provide by elastic server.
+It will tell us when enrollment and data are confirmed.

 <img width="960" height="540" alt="Setting up Elastic SIEM on Network using VULTR (13)" src="https://github.com/user-attachments/assets/a328d6b4-3d16-40d7-9428-46dd00675500" />

+On our Elastic Site, We can go to Analytics > Discover, and view our logs and data on our network we made so far.
+We can search for a server name, like the one for our Windows Server, then view associated logs and view information on the right.

 <img width="960" height="540" alt="Setting up Elastic SIEM on Network using VULTR (14)" src="https://github.com/user-attachments/assets/d2d65ae8-7b7b-494a-b0ad-fb936012e4f6" />